PanosK92/SpartanEngine/readme.md

 <img align="center" padding="2" src="https://raw.githubusercontent.com/PanosK92/SpartanEngine/master/data/textures/banner.bmp"/>

-<p>Spartan Engine is one of the most advanced one-man game engines out there, pushing the limits of real-time solutions.
-What started as a portfolio project has evolved into a cutting-edge platform for developers to explore, learn, and contribute.
+<p>Spartan Engine is one of the most advanced one-man game engines out there, pushing the limits of real-time approaches.
+What started as a portfolio project has evolved into a cutting-edge project for developers to explore, learn, and contribute.
 This isn't an engine for the average user, it's designed for advanced research and experimentation, ideal for industry veterans looking to experiment, not to build a game (yet).
 With a thriving Discord community of over 440 members, including industry veterans, and contribution perks that you won't believe when you see, it's one of the most unique projects you'll ever come across.</p>

 - <img align="left" width="32" src="https://i.pinimg.com/736x/99/65/5e/99655e9fe24eb0a7ea38de683cedb735.jpg"/>For occasional updates regarding the project's development, you can follow me on <a href="https://twitter.com/panoskarabelas1?ref_src=twsrc%5Etfw">X</a>.